CS142-Spring2025/git-demo/README.md

-Test Repository to Help Teach basic Github functionality of branches, commits, Push/Merge functionalities, and JUnit testing with Maven.
+Test Repository to Help Teach basic Github functionality of branches, commits, Push/Merge functionalities, and GitHubCI testing with Maven.